North Carolina Drug Charges

 There are two types of drug possession charges in North Carolina.
 Simple possession and possession with intent to manufacture, sell, or deliver (PWIMSD).
 Simple possession of most controlled substances is a misdemeanor whereas possession with intent is a felony.

 Possession can either be actual or constructive.
 Actual possession is when the drugs are found on the person’s body or clothing.
 An example of drugs being found by actual possession is if the drugs are located in your pants pocket.
 Constructive possession is when the drugs are found close to the person or anywhere that they can easily access or have control over.
 For example, if an illegal drug was found on your living room table that would be considered constructive possession.
+It is even possible to be charged with possessing drugs after the fact.

 The penalties for simple possession of controlled substances vary depending on the classification of the drug and in some cases the amount allegedly possessed.